IHE/RAD.IMR/input/pagecontent/volume-1.md

 A Report Creator shall use this text-only report to communicate the report with existing non-IMR Report Readers, for example, using HL7 v2 ORU messages, or Send Imaging Result [RAD-128] in IHE [Results Distribution](https://www.ihe.net/uploadedFiles/Documents/Radiology/IHE_RAD_Suppl_RD.pdf) profile as a Report Creator.

-### XX.2.3 WADO-RS Retrieve Option
+### XX.2.3 Rendered Instance Retrieve Option

-The WADO-RS Retrieve Option enables actors to retrieve images from Image Manager / Image Archive using WADO-RS.
+The Rendered Instance Retrieve Option enables a Report Reader to retrieve rendered images from Image Manager / Image Archive using WADO-RS.

-A Report Reader that supports this option shall use WADO-RS Retrieve [RAD-107] to retrieve images from an Image Manager / Image Archive.
+A Report Reader that supports this option shall use WADO-RS Retrieve [RAD-107] to retrieve rendered images from an Image Manager / Image Archive.

-The requests shall use the information in DiagnosticReport.result.derivedFrom.endpoint.address and DiagnosticReport.result.component.valueString to construct valid WADO-RS URLs that conform to the semantics as RetrieveInstance or RetrieveFrames as defined in WADO-RS Retrieve [RAD-107], retrieve the corresponding.
+The requests shall use the information in DiagnosticReport.result.derivedFrom.endpoint.address and DiagnosticReport.result.component.valueString to construct valid WADO-RS URLs that conform to the semantics as RetrieveInstance or RetrieveFrames as defined in WADO-RS Retrieve [RAD-107], retrieve the corresponding rendered images.

-A Report Reader that claims support of the Series/Study Navigation Option shall be able to construct WADO-RS URLs that confirm to the RetrieveSeries and RetrieveStudy semantics.
+A Report Reader that also supports the Series/Study Navigation Option shall be able to construct WADO-RS URLs that confirm to the RetrieveSeries and RetrieveStudy semantics.

-### XX.2.4 Integrated Image Display Invoker Option
+### XX.2.4 External Image Display Retrieve Option

-The Integrated Image Display Invoker Option enables actors to display images via an external Image Display actor.
+The External Image Display Retrieve Option enables actors to display images via an external Image Display actor.

 A Report Reader that supports this option shall use Invoke Image Display [RAD-106] to invoke an Image Display which in turn retrieves images from an Image Manager / Image Archive.
 Report Readers shall translate the embedded image references and endpoints in the DiagnosticReport resource into corresponding Invoke Image Display URLs.

+> Note: For this option to work, the Image Display also needs to support the [IID Invoke Option](#xx27-iid-invoke-option).

 The Invoke Image Display requests shall have the same semantics as Retrieve Display of Series Images or Retrieve Display of Study Images in Invoke Image Display [RAD-106].

-> Note: [RAD-106] currently does not support invoking an Image Display at the series level.
-Retrieve Display of Series Images functionality is available in CP-RAD-xxx.
+> Note: [RAD-106] currently does not support invoking an Image Display at the series level nor the IHE-IMR viewer type.
+Retrieve Display of Series Images functionality and IHE-IMR viewer type are available in CP-RAD-xxx.

-> Note: A Report Reader that supports this Option can also claim support of the Series/Study Navigation Option as the Image Display Invoker always invokes the Image Display at the series or study level.
+> Note: A Report Reader that supports this Option can also supports the Series/Study Navigation Option as the Image Display Invoker always invokes the Image Display at the series or study level.

-### XX.2.5 Integrated Image Display Option
+### XX.2.5 DICOM Instance Retrieve Option

-The Integrated Image Display Option enables actors to display images via the integrated Image Display actor.
+The DICOM Instance Retrieve Option enables actors to retrieve and display images via an integrated Image Display actor.

 A Report Reader that supports this option shall launch an Image Display to display the referenced image first.
-The integrated Image Display may use DICOM C-Move request, WADO-RS retrieve request or other means to retrieve images from an Image Manager / Image Archive.
-The Image Display may provide additional functions that the user can interact with.
+The integrated Image Display may use DICOM C-Move request or WADO-RS retrieve request to retrieve images from an Image Manager / Image Archive.

-For DICOM C-Move requests, the requests shall have the same semantics as Retrieve Images [RAD-16], Retrieve Presentation States [RAD-17], Retrieve Key Image Notes [RAD-31] or Retrieve Evidence Document [RAD-45].
+To retrieve images using DICOM DIMSE services, the integrated Image Display shall support one or more of the following transactions as an Image Display:

+- Retrieve Images [RAD-16]
+- Retrieve Presentation States [RAD-17]
+- Retrieve Key Image Notes [RAD-31]
+- Retrieve Evidence Document [RAD-45]

-For WADO-RS requests, the requests shall have the same semantics as RetrieveInstance or RetrieveFrames as defined in WADO-RS Retrieve [RAD-107], constructed based on DiagnosticReport.result.derivedFrom.endpoint.address and DiagnosticReport.result.component.valueString.
+To retrieve images using WADO-RS, the integrated Image Display shall support WADO-RS Retrieve [RAD-107].
+The requests shall have the same semantics as RetrieveInstance or RetrieveFrames, constructed based on DiagnosticReport.result.derivedFrom.endpoint.address and DiagnosticReport.result.component.valueString.

-If the Report Reader also claims support of the Series/Study Navigation Option, then the WADO-RS request shall also support the RetrieveSeries and RetrieveStudy semantics.
+If the Report Reader also supports the Series/Study Navigation Option, then the WADO-RS request shall also support the RetrieveSeries and RetrieveStudy semantics.

+The integrated Image Display may provide additional functions that the user can interact with.

 ### XX.2.6 Series/Study Navigation Option